Requirements for High School Graduates

 Suggested High School Course Units

-The Office of Admissions suggests that applicants should earn four units of English; three units of mathematics, including Algebra I, Algebra II and Geometry (Trigonometry is also required by the College of Engineering and recommended by all other colleges); three units of natural science; four units of social studies/social sciences (includes history, civics, political science, economics, sociology, psychology, and geography), and four units of electives that may include courses such as foreign language, computer programming, religion, philosophy as well as higher-level science and math courses.
+The Office of Admissions suggests that applicants should earn four units of English; three units of mathematics, (suggested courses include Algebra I, Algebra II and Geometry.
+Trigonometry is also highly suggested by the College of Engineering and recommended by all other colleges); three units of natural science; four units of social studies/social sciences (includes history, civics, political science, economics, sociology, psychology, and geography), and four units of electives that may include courses such as foreign language, computer programming, religion, philosophy as well as higher-level science and math courses.
 These are suggested courses and questions concerning this information should be directed to the Office of Admissions.

 English Language Proficiency Requirements